In diesel-dependent East Timor, renewable energy transition remains slow despite government pledges

 AP requests for interviews sent to EDTL Empresa Publica, the minister of planning and strategic investment, and the secretary of state for electricity, water and sanitation all went unanswered.

-East Timor President Jose Ramos-Horta has called on the international community to support the country's energy transition, citing its vulnerability to climate change.
+Ramos-Horta has also called on the international community to support the country's energy transition, citing its vulnerability to climate change.

 “Small nations like Timor-Leste cannot meet this existential challenge alone,” he said during a lecture on climate change in March, using another formal name for East Timor.
 "We need strengthened international cooperation, technology transfer, capacity building and financial support to increase resilience, drive mitigation efforts and adapt to the unavoidable impacts ahead.” ___